About the course

 - MSt in Diplomatic Studies, a twelve-month full-time course (October to September).

-The Diplomatic Studies Programme aims to equip each of its members with the knowledge and skills required for diplomacy in today and tomorrow’s world, and the confidence on which to base a successful diplomatic career within a foreign ministry, international organisation or elsewhere.
-The programme draws upon a tradition of more than half a century of academic excellence in preparing its alumni to occupy a large number of senior posts in the diplomatic and other political fields.
+The Diplomatic Studies Programme aims to equip each of its members with the knowledge and skills required for diplomacy in today and tomorrow’s world, and the confidence on which to base a successful diplomatic or international career.

 Course structure and content

-You will be encouraged to take advantage of the broad range of opportunities available to you as a member of the University and of one of its colleges, for example by attending lectures held elsewhere in the University and/or by improving your knowledge of other languages.
+You will be encouraged to take advantage of the broad range of opportunities available to you as a member of the University and of one of its colleges, for example by attending lectures, engaging in debates, and participating in clubs and societies.

-As part of the course in diplomatic practice, the DSP usually includes study visits to government departments, international organisations and business and media institutions in the United Kingdom and Europe.
+As part of the course in diplomatic practice, the DSP normally includes study visits to government departments, international organisations and business and media institutions in the United Kingdom and Europe.
 A study tour to Northern Ireland may also take place.

-It is not possible to confirm at this time, if any study tours can go ahead due to the Coronavirus pandemic.
+It is not possible to confirm at this time whether any study tours can go ahead due to the Coronavirus pandemic.

 Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.